fyndiq/rules-engine/docs/when_then.md

 Evaluates a condition.

-lets check if a value is None and raise an exception
+let's check if a value is `None` and raise an exception.

 ```python